Jack000/Expose/readme.md

 To arbitrarily order folders, add a numerical prefix to the folder name.
 Any numerical prefixes are stripped from the url.

+Any folders, images or videos with an "_" prefix are ignored and excluded from the build.

 ![folders](http://jack.works/exposeimages/folders.jpg)

 ### Text metadata